WHAT IS GREENER SPACES BETTER PLACES?

-Greener Space Better Places is a national initiative that brings together community, growers, government, business and every day people just like you to make our homes, streets and suburbs the greenest in the world.
+Greener Spaces Better Places is a national initiative that brings together community, growers, government, business and every day people just like you to make our homes, streets and suburbs the greenest in the world.

 It all started in 2013 as the 202020 Vision: an aim to increase and improve Australia’s urban green spaces by 20% by 2020.
 Since then, over 490 organisations and individuals have joined the network to increase, maintain and create better urban green space.

 At the same time, the number of Australian urban local government areas with an Urban Greening Strategy grow from 7% to an impressive 88%.

 Growing this success, Greener Spaces Better Places has rebranded to bring everyday citizens into the fold.
 After all, every green space counts towards a greener Australia.
 And when everyone gets involved, together we can bring the power of plants into every life.